-Q. If I get EP can I join a club and fly on my own?
+Q. If I get ParaPro2 (EP level) can I join a club and fly on my own?

-A. You can certainly join a club but you need to progress to Club Pilot/Novice before you can fly unsupervised by an instructor - Normally this can take 6 -13 days training, sometimes longer depending on the skill and confidence of the individual Pilot.
+A. You can certainly join a club but you need to progress to ParaPro 3 level (Club Pilot) before you can fly unsupervised by an instructor - normally this can take 6 -13 days training, sometimes longer depending on the skill and confidence of the individual Pilot.
 Pilots normally do a brief assessment once back in their home country and sit the local airlaw exam before gaining the local license.

 Q. What kind of clothing do I need to bring?

 A. Good boots with ankle support together with warm outdoor clothing.
 In Spring and Autumn the Alps can be cold at night or whilst flying, long trousers and jacket as well as gloves are normal flying attire.